jordanbertasso/CTFd-First-Blood-Discord/README.md

 # CTFd First Blood Discord

+# ⚠️ Deprecation Notice ⚠️
+I will no longer be maintaining this bot and I suggest you migrate to my Rust rewrite https://github.com/jordanbertasso/ctfd-solve-announcer-discord

+---

 This is a dockerised bot that uses Discords channel webhook feature to announce CTFd first bloods.

 ## Usage